 Our funding partners and major donors are given the annual audited accounts on request or submitted with our proposals for donor evaluation.
 Additionally, we present periodical progress reports to the donors as required along with an update of the grant disbursements including photographs.

-We do not levy any admin cost for educational & sports scholarships, supply of electricity and water connections to the less privilege, aid relief, schools development initiatives, healthcare grants, sporting equipment, children’s welfare activities, livelihood projects where the entire amount is credited to those undertakings.
+We do not levy any administration costs for educational & sports scholarships, the supply of electricity and water connections to the less privilege, aid relief, schools development initiatives, healthcare grants, sporting equipment, children’s welfare activities or livelihood projects where the entire amount is credited to those undertakings.